 Column #4: for Argos floats only.
 Frame length (in bytes) of the Argos float message (it is 31 for the current Argos floats (with 28-bits Argos ids) and 32 for older Argos floats (with 20-bits Argos ids)),

-Column #5: float cycle length (in hours),
+Column #5: for Argos floats only.
+Float cycle length (in hours),

-Column #6: float subsurface drift sampling period (in hours),
+Column #6: for Argos floats only.
+Float subsurface drift sampling period (in hours),

 Column #7: for NKE BIO floats only.
 Firmware version of the PROVOR_II type float,